hiive/hiivelabs-zertz-mcts/README.md

 The compiled module is published as `hiivelabs_zertz_mcts` and can be imported from Python once the build succeeds.

 ## State Encoding
-- Spatial tensor shape: `(t * 4 + 1, width, width)` where:
+- Spatial tensor shape: `(t * 4 + 1, width, width)`
-  - Layer 0 tracks whether a ring is present.
-  - Layers 1–3 track white, gray, and black marbles for each timestep.
-  - The final layer stores capture overlays when multiple timesteps are supplied.
-- Global vector (length 10 for `t = 1`):
-  - Indices 0–2: supply counts for white, gray, black.
-  - Indices 3–5: player 1 captured counts; 6–8: player 2 captured counts.
-  - Index 9: current player flag (`0` for player 1, `1` for player 2).
-- `BoardState` mirrors this layout and exposes helper methods such as `get_valid_actions`, `apply_placement`, and `apply_capture` for parity checks against the Python implementation.
+  Layer 0 stores ring presence, layers 1–3 track colour occupancy across timesteps, the final layer carries capture overlays when history is provided.
+- Global vector length: `10 * t` (for `t = 1`, indices 0–2 = supply counts, 3–5 = player 1 captures, 6–8 = player 2 captures, 9 = active player flag).
-- Actions returned from MCTS use flattened coordinates: `dst_flat = y * width + x`.
-A `remove_flat` equal to `width * width` signals that no ring removal is required.
+- Actions use flattened coordinates: `dst = y * width + x`; a `remove` equal to `width * width` indicates no ring removal.
+- Helper routines in `game.rs` mirror the Python loaders to keep replay, parity, and symmetry tooling in sync.

 ## Development
-- Run the Rust unit tests (mirroring Python fixtures) with `cargo test`.
-- Format and lint as usual with `cargo fmt` / `cargo clippy`.
-- Use `maturin develop --release` to rebuild the extension while iterating on Rust code.
+- `cargo test` covers rule regression tests and fast MCTS smoke checks.
+- `cargo fmt` and `cargo clippy -- -D warnings` keep formatting and lints consistent with CI.
+- use `uv run maturin develop --release` (or `./rust-dev.sh`) whenever the Rust crate changes so Python picks up the updated wheel.

 ## License